How to Heat Mold Powerslide Boots

 Which speed boots are heat moldable?

 Almost all manufacturers offer heat moldable speed boots.
-Please ask your local dealer or the manufacturer if he uses so called “thermo sheets” on the carbon fiber boots or a similar technology lie used in Powerslide and Core Racing shoes.
-Remember, carbon fiber itself is not heat moldable.
+Please ask your local dealer or the manufacturer if he uses so called “thermo sheets” on the carbon fibre boots or a similar technology lie used in Powerslide and Core Racing shoes.
+Remember, carbon fibre itself is not heat moldable.
 The boot is not heat moldable without a layer of this material.
-An exception is the new SHMR Technology used in the Powerslide and Core Racing carbon fiber shoes.
+An exception is the new SHMR Technology used in the Powerslide and Core Racing carbon fibre shoes.

-How often can I repeat to heat mold my boots?
+How often can I repeat to heat mould my boots?

 You can do it as often as you want with the SHMR technology.

 Boots which are build incl. thermo sheets start to get weak after several times.
 We recommend to heat-mould only as often as necessary.
 It might make sense to think about custom boots if you cannot stop the fit problems even through heat-molding.

 Why does it take longer time for Powerslide and Core racing shoes to get soft?

 The quality of the epoxy that is used for the shell production is the point!
 The epoxy gets softer at lower temperatures if its quality is poor - therefore the shell gets softer more easy and faster.
 Most skater think this is good, but the opposite is the case.
 We use only high quality epoxy for ALL our Powerslide and Core Racing shoes.
 This means that we need higher temperatures to liquefy the epoxy and therefore it takes longer time to soften the shell.

 Shoes featuring shells that get soft at really low temperatures might have the problem that they already start to get heat-moulded by accident by just storing the skates in the car with direct sun exposure.